top of page

 3. Age: Younger individuals

-Other factors that may be reasons for dropping out of a weight loss program:
+Additional factors that could serve as causes for discontinuing a weight loss program:

-1. The method of the programme: lack of contact/engagement with clients
+1. The method of the program: lack of contact/engagement with clients

 2. The number of appointments: lack of appointments